Healthy Pregnancy Fruit for Expecting Mothers in Singapore

 During pregnancy, proper nutrition plays a crucial role in your baby’s development.
+Eating healthily, including eating fruits regularly, provides essential vitamins and minerals that support baby’s growth and baby’s development.
 Research has shown remarkable benefits of fruit consumption during pregnancy, with studies indicating that mothers who consumed 6-7 servings of fruit daily had infants scoring 6-7 points higher on cognitive development tests at one year of age.
+These nutrients are especially important for the baby’s brain, as they help prevent neural tube defects and promote healthy brain growth.
+Additionally, pregnant people reported positive outcomes such as reduced constipation, better hydration, and fewer sweet cravings when increasing their fruit intake.
 For expectant mothers in Singapore, understanding which fruits offer the most benefits and where to source them affordably is essential for a healthy pregnancy journey.

 Essential Pregnancy Fruits and Their Benefits